Gender+ in Research Collective Engagementship: Citizen Science and Community-Based Research (Cohort #1)

 Post-Placement Overview

-3. Presentation at an International Development Symposium in October 2019
+3. Presentation at a public engagement conference in October 2020

 ECON 364B: The Economics of Sustainable Development